Further research is encouraged into the development of miscanthus breeds and its use in energy processes.

 Why might this be relevant?

-The project aims to transform Miscanthus Giganteus into a multiuse feedstock for various sectors, aligning with the encouragement for further research into its development and use in energy processes.
+The project aims to transform Miscanthus Giganteus into a multiuse feedstock, aligning with the goal of further research into its development for energy processes.

 Approximately 8000 ha of Miscanthus are currently grown in the UK.
 It is a C4 perennial crop biomass crop, and is harvested in spring and used for bioenergy and bioproducts.
 The commercial crop is rhizome planted and thi...